alexriley/RPNCalc/README.md

 Rather than writing '1+2' for an equation, Reverse Polish Notation says '1 2 +'.
 (Polish Notation would be '+ 1 2') This allows for equations without parentheses or rules about order of operations.
-As numbers are stated, they are added to a FIFO stack left to write.
-When an operator appears (such as '+', '-', 'x'), 2 numbers from the stack are popped, the operation is performed, and the result is pushed back onto the stack (Since the stack is FIFO, the result is now the next number to be popped out).
+As numbers are stated, they are added to a LIFO stack.
+When an operator appears (such as '+', '-', '*'), 2 numbers from the stack are popped, the operation is performed, and the result is pushed back onto the stack (Since the stack is LIFO, the result is now the next number to be popped out).
 For example the equation (1+7)*(35/7) in Reverse Polish notation would be
 	1 7 + 35 7 / *